 In 2003, the first temporary exhibit “Siqiniq – Under the Same Sun” focused on Inuit art & culture.
 It was followed in 2004 – the 60th anniversary of D-Day – by a temporary exhibit of Canadian military artefacts from D-Day & Battle of Normandy.

-In 2014, a new temporary exhibit entitled “Grandma, What Was it Like During the War?
-Life for Normans and Canadians from occupation to Liberation” is being presented.
-This exhibit, conceived and created by the Juno Beach Centre especially for the 70th anniversary of the D-Day landings, tells the story of Norman and Canadian civilians (specifically children) from 1940 to 1944.
-It answers the questions: “What would my everyday life have been like if I was a kid living in Normandy in 1944, like my great grandparents?”; “Who did the Canadians liberate when they landed in Normandy?”; “Who were the occupiers?”.
-Children will be enlightened as to what their great-grandparents endured during the war, as well as the meaning of “Liberation”.
+In 2014, the exhibit “Grandma, What Was it Like During the War?
+Life for Normans and Canadians from occupation to Liberation” was presented.
+This exhibit, conceived and created by the Juno Beach Centre for the 70th anniversary of the D-Day landings, told the story of Norman and Canadian civilians (specifically children) from 1940 to 1944.
+It answered the questions: “What would my everyday life have been like if I was a kid living in Normandy in 1944, like my great grandparents?”; “Who did the Canadians liberate when they landed in Normandy?”; “Who were the occupiers?”.
+Children were enlightened as to what their great-grandparents endured during the war, as well as the meaning of “Liberation”.

 Throughout the years, a number of more modest temporary exhibits have also been presented in the main hall of the museum.
-They include: a photography exhibit of Juno Beach by Oliver Mériel (2004); a photography exhibit of William Lyon Mackenzie King’s visit to France in August 1946 (2006); Private Harry “Jim” Bardsley’s War Time Sketches (2007); “There and Back” a tribute to 12 Quebec veterans with Norman origins who came to liberate Normandy in 1944 (2008); “Veterans’ Voices” commemorating the 65th anniversary of D-Day and the Battle of Normandy through 12 Portraits of Canadian Veterans (2009); A tribute to the 100th anniversary of the Navy (2010); A tribute to the 70th anniversary of the WRENS (2012) and; “A Reflection on the past 10 years of the Juno Beach Centre” (2013).
+They include: a photography exhibit of Juno Beach by Oliver Mériel (2004); a photography exhibit of William Lyon Mackenzie King’s visit to France in August 1946 (2006); Private Harry “Jim” Bardsley’s War Time Sketches (2007); “There and Back” a tribute to 12 Quebec veterans with Norman origins who came to liberate Normandy in 1944 (2008); “Veterans’ Voices” commemorating the 65th anniversary of D-Day and the Battle of Normandy through 12 Portraits of Canadian Veterans (2009); A tribute to the 100th anniversary of the Navy (2010); A tribute to the 70th anniversary of the WRENS (2012) and; “A Reflection on the past 10 years of the Juno Beach Centre” (2013); “Veterans’ Voices” (2014); “Maple Leaves and Tulips” (2015); “The Royal Canadian Mounted Police, a Canadian Tradition” (2016); “Vimy, a Canadian Battle in France” (2017); “Together” (2019); “Maple Leaves and Tulips” (2020).

 As Canada’s only Second World War Memorial and Education Centre in France, the Juno Beach Centre prides itself on its dynamic and innovative educational program.
 Student workbooks were developed in 2004 and updated in 2008 to assist both elementary and high school students in their visit of the permanent exhibit of the museum.
-In 2012, they were replaced by a new “Juno Quiz” for elementary (7-11 years old) and high school (11 years +) students.
+In 2012, they were replaced by a new “Juno Quiz” for elementary (7-11 years old) and high school (11 years and up) students.
+These were available until 2019.

-To help families with young children focus on the child-friendly content of the museum via two virtual guides “Peter & Madeleine”, a “Family Quiz” was introduced in 2004.
-In 2013, a new version of this “Family Quiz” will foster intergenerational visits.
+To help families with young children focus on the child-friendly content of the museum via two virtual guides “Peter & Madeleine”, a “Family Quiz” was introduced in 2004 to promote an intergenerational experience.

 In 2005 a living history presentation entitled “Mario the D-Day Soldier” was developed.
 The offer was enriched in 2007 with a second presentation entitled “Jeanne the D-Day Nurse”.
 Since 2011, these presentations have been constantly improved and are now entitled “A Canadian on D-Day”.